Zahed-Riyaz/fuzzy-waffle/github/BI_DIRECTIONAL_SYNC_README.md

 - Check that `github_repository` is set correctly in EvalAI
 - Verify `github_branch` exists in your repository
 - Ensure `github_token` has `repo` scope permissions
-- Check EvalAI logs for sync task errors
+- Check EvalAI logs for Django signal execution
+- Verify the signal handlers are properly registered

 ### **Permission Issues**
 - Ensure your GitHub token has `repo` scope